 Feel free to phone Legal Helpline to discuss your own personal case in more detail and to see if we can shed more light on what may be possible with your circumstances.

 Legal Helpline work on a no win no fee basis.
 We feel by offering this service we are providing everybody no matter what their current financial situation a chance to claim the compensation they deserve.
-Often the thought of hiring legal representation is enough to put people off of filing a claim as they simply cannot afford the legal fees involved which are often expected to be funded by means of upfront costs and regular costs throughout the process, but with our service, there is nothing to pay until we win, and this is taking as a small percentage of the final awarded amount therefore having no negative impact on your finances whatsoever.
+Often the thought of hiring legal representation is enough to put people off of filing a claim as they simply cannot afford the legal fees involved.
+These are often expected to be funded by means of upfront costs or regular costs throughout the process.
+However, with our service, there is nothing to pay until we win.
+Once this is done, we will take a small percentage of the final awarded amount, therefore, having no negative impact on your finances.
 If we don’t win, you are not accountable to pay us anything at all.

 We offer a service where there is no gamble of your finances, giving you the freedom to claim for your injury with the help of an experienced legal team, greatly increasing your chances of success.

-By hiring our team you will be giving yourself the beat possible chance of making a successful claim because we have years of experience and knowledge in personal injury claims of this nature, and will use this to build you a very strong case making sure that we have the evidence required and all of the necessary information that will maximise the settlement amount awarded to you.
+By hiring our team, clients can give their hairdresser injury claims the best possible chances of success due to our years of experience and knowledge in personal injury claims.
+We will use this to build you a very strong case, making sure that we have the evidence required and all of the necessary information that will maximise the hairdresser injury compensation you receive.

 We always put our client’s first and keep them informed of their cases progress every step of the way whilst giving you some time and space to concentrate on your recovery.
 For an added incentive, you can also be assured that your case will be given the full attention it needs to be successful as the payment of our fees relies on us winning your case and receiving the maximum amount possible.